ptrd/kwik/readme.md

 Kwik is a client implementation of the [QUIC](https://en.wikipedia.org/wiki/QUIC) protocol in Java.

-QUIC is a brand new transport protocol developed by the IETF, which will be the transport layer for the also new HTTP3 protocol.
+QUIC is a brand-new transport protocol developed by the IETF, which will be the transport layer for the also new HTTP3 protocol.
 Although necessary for HTTP3, QUIC is more than just the transport protocol for HTTP3: most people consider QUIC as the "next generation TCP".
 It has similar properties as TCP, e.g. provide a reliable ordered stream, but is better in many ways: